 Food allergens are undoubtedly the most common allergens that sufferers can be exposed to on a daily basis, however they are rarely the most severe.
 Researchers have established that the diet of our Stone Age ancestors consisted of large amounts of fruits and plants, with very few dairy products and cereal grains.
 It has been speculated that a change in this diet over the centuries may account for the recent upsurge in worldwide allergies and asthma.
 In recent decades there has been additional concern about how ‘genetically modified foods’ may be playing a negative role in food allergic response.
 Americans are eating a huge degree of processed foods, fat foods, artificial sweeteners, and pre-packaged foods.
 All of these choices may have an untoward affect on the allergic response.
 Research shows that it may be best to try and rotate your foods.
 Try eating a different group of foods each day for 3-5 days and then repeat the cycle.
 This method may help you identify the most offending foods.

 When your body is too acidic (pH under 7.0) the response to allergic triggers is amplified.
-Decrease intake of highly acidic foods, including soda, alcohol, sugar, red meat; fast and processed foods, and caffeine.
-Most nutritional experts will recommend eating more green foods, fruits, whole grains, fish and legumes, while drinking plenty of spring or alkaline water.
+Decrease intake of highly acidic foods, including soda, alcohol, sugar, fast and processed foods, and caffeine.
+Most nutritional experts will recommend eating more green foods, fruits, whole grains, fish and legumes, while drinking plenty of spring water.

 The Elimination Diet is the best tool to utilize when identifying potential food allergies.
 It can be used to recognize, rotate, desensitize, and eliminate foods that may be allergenic in nature.
 This diet is particularly helpful in children.
 Current research suggests that consuming anti-allergic foods can alleviate or prevent allergy and asthma attacks.